keides2/chatview/README-enterprise-en.md

 Enterprise Edition meets the following security requirements:

-- **No External Process Launching**: Reduces security risks by not launching browsers
+- **No External Process Launch**: Reduces security risks by not launching browsers
-- **No Network Access**: No external communication required for export processing
+- **No Network Access**: Export processing requires no external communication
-- **Privacy Protection**: Implementation that does not include personal information (username, etc.) in paths
+- **Privacy Protection**: Implementation does not include personal information (such as usernames) in paths
-- **SSL Certificate Issue Avoidance**: Works in corporate self-signed certificate environments without using browser automation
+- **Avoids SSL Certificate Issues**: Works in corporate self-signed certificate environments without using browser automation

 ---

-## 📋 Configuration Options
+## 📋 Configuration Settings

 ### chatPreview.defaultFolder

-Specifies the default folder for the save dialog.
+Specify the default folder for the save dialog.

 - workspace: Workspace root (default)
 - home: User home directory